jgogstad/burrito-book-addendum/README.md

 4. The type of programs expresses how the DSL is used to clients

 Let's start with a toy example from one of the original papers, expressed in Scala.

+<footnote 1>: Is this functional programming in Java?
+Yes it is!

 ## Toy example